krlmlr/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 51 reverse dependencies (50 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 4356 reverse dependencies (4355 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 46 new problems
+ * We saw 52 new problems
- * We failed to check 0 packages
+ * We failed to check 7 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

+* activAnalyzer
+  checking tests ...
+ERROR
+  checking running R code from vignettes ...
+ERROR checking re-building of vignette outputs ...
+NOTE

 * arrow
   checking tests ...
 ERROR

 * auk
+  checking examples ...
+ERROR

+* CARBayes
+  checking installed package size ...
+NOTE

+* cards
+  checking tests ...
+ERROR

+* causalBatch
+  checking tests ...
+ERROR

+* CausalQueries
   checking examples ...
 ERROR

 * CCWeights